The Best Things To Do in Wimbledon

 9 Cannizaro Park

-Known for its ornamental landscaped gardens and ponds, Cannizaro Park is another fine example of another stunning outdoor space in SW19.
+Known for its ornamental landscaped gardens and ponds, Cannizaro Park is yet another stunning outdoor space in SW19.
 Found on the south side of Wimbledon Common, Cannizaro has 34 acres to explore including a Water Garden and Belvedere.

 10 Wimbledon Village Stables

 If you’re looking for a few hours of fun and to venture out and explore the wildlife and landscapes of Wimbledon Common, then perhaps a riding lesson at Wimbledon Village Stables would be a good option?
-With lessons for children from as young as seven on a horse riding simulator, to hacking trips across wooded and parkland there is much to enjoy.
+There are hacking trips across woods and parkland and lessons for children from as young as seven on a horse riding simulator.

 11 The Museum of Wimbledon